DerekGn/WinBle/README.md

 // The callback for the characteristic notification void HandleCallback(BleGattNotificationData& data)
 {
-    cout << "Recieved callback data: " << data.getDataSize() << endl;
+    cout << "Received callback data: " << data.getDataSize() << endl;
 }

+// Enumerate characteristic descriptors characteristic->enumerateBleDescriptors();

+// Get the list of descriptors list<BleGattDescriptor *> descriptors = characteristic->getBleDescriptors();

+if (descriptors.size() > 0)
+{
+    // Get the characteristic descriptor
+    BleGattDescriptor *descriptor = descriptors.front();

-// the callback function
+    // The callback function
     const std::function<void(BleGattNotificationData&)> callback = HandleCallback;

-// enable notifications for the characteristic IsNotifiable or IsIndicatable must be true for the characteristic or an exception will be thrown characteristic->enableNotifications(callback);
+    // Enable notifications for the characteristic IsNotifiable or IsIndicatable must be true for the characteristic or an exception will be thrown characteristic->enableNotifications(callback);

+    // Enable the subscription notification for the characteristic descriptor->setIsSubscribeToNotification();

-// disable the notification
+    // Disable the notification
     characteristic->disableNotifications();

+    // Clear the subscription notification
+    descriptor->clearIsSubscribeToNotification();
+}
 ```